-The County currently monitors wells throughout our community and is not in need of additional wells at this time.
-However, if you are interested in volunteering your well for County monitoring, please contact us, as we periodically update our monitoring network.
+The County currently monitors wells throughout our community, if you are interested in volunteering your well for County monitoring, please contact us, as we periodically update our monitoring network.
 The County publishes an annual report on the status of overall groundwater conditions.